Skip the store-bought carbs and preheat your oven for the ultimate recipe for Easy Homemade Burger Buns.

 - 1 egg white

-Place the rack in the center of the oven and preheat it to 350°F. Whisk the egg white with 2 teaspoons of water.
-Brush the tops of the buns with the egg white mixture and then sprinkle the buns with the sesame seeds (optional).
+- Place the rack in the center of the oven and preheat it to 350°F. Whisk the egg white with 2 teaspoons of water.
+Brush the tops of the buns with the egg white mixture and then sprinkle the buns with the "everything" seasoning (optional).

 Recipe adapted from King Arthur Flour.